Rent a car in Iceland: 20 Tips for Self-Driving in Iceland

 17. Be careful when driving in winter

-Driving in the snow has its particularities, but you generally need to be more cautious during the cold months.
+Driving in the snow is never easy, but you generally need to be more cautious during Icelandic winters.
 We recommend requesting studded tires for extra winter-driving safety and to go for a 4×4 vehicle from our Toyota fleet.

 18. Slow down on bridges

 Most Iceland bridges are single-track roads, which operate on a first-come, first-serve basis.
 So, if you arrive first at a bridge, then you may proceed, but with caution.
 Drivers on the other side will wait until you exit the bridge before they go.
 Some longer bridges may have passing places you can stop in to let other cars pass.